 Every Checkbox report has its own permission settings, which control who can view/edit/administer the report.

 Report permissions are configured within the Report Manager.
-From the Survey Manager view, select the survey you wish to configure report permissions to expand its dashboard.
-Then, expand the Analyze pull-down from the dashboard menu and select Summary Reports to enter the Report Manager.
+From the Survey Manager view, select the survey you wish to configure report permissions for in order to expand its dashboard.
+Then, click Analyze and select Summary Reports to enter the Report Manager.

-Once in the Report Manager, select desired report and click edit to open the report details window.
+Once in the Report Manager, select desired report and click edit to open the report editor.

-From the report details window, expand Settings and select Permissions
+From the report editor, expand Settings and select Permissions.

 Access Control List (ACL)